Property Size: 247 acres.

-Location: (42.41553 N, 83.90367 W - caretaker house) Webster Township, Washtenaw County, approximately 17.8 miles northwest of Ann Arbor.
+Location: Webster Township, Washtenaw County, approximately 17.8 miles northwest of Ann Arbor.
 Newcomb Tract is located just a half mile east of Stinchfield Woods on the other side of the Huron River, a 5 mile drive between entrances.
 It is bound by Baseline Lake to the North and Huron River Drive to the west, and the Michigan Sailing Club to the east.
 Nearby points of interest include the Reichert Preserve, Hudson Mills Metro Park, Pinckney Recreation Area, DNR Shooting Range, Dexter Cider Mill.
 Directions: https://goo.gl/maps/TRpTGHJcnSR2 Driving time: 30 min

-Access: Unlike Stinchfield & Saginaw, Newcomb Tract is not open to the public.
+Access: Unlike Stinchfield & Saginaw, Newcomb Tract is NOT open to the public.
 Vehicles parked at the site that are not affiliated with the school will get towed.
-With prior approval, the site can park 10+ cars on gravel area.
+With prior approval for research purposes only, the site can park 10+ cars on gravel area.
 Grass areas available for additional parking.
-There is direct access via Huron River Drive and Strawberry Lake Rd.
-Strawberry Lake Rd from Mast is gravel to where it turns to Huron River Drive and where it meets N. Territorial Rd.
-Entrances are not gated.
-There is a gate for access for DTE & Wash Cty Drain Commission.
 To visit the site contact SNRE-Facilities@umich.edu.

 History: The 206 Acre Newcomb Tract was purchased in 1929 from William W. and Esther M. Newcomb, originally intended as a site for an observatory.
 It was used for at least 19 years for ornithological and limnological studies by the Department of Zoology.
 In 1949, 80 acres of it was managed by the School of Natural Resources, which used the farm buildings and a nursery as headquarters for the forest management of Stinchfield Woods.
 In 1951 the adjacent 33 acre forested Murdock tract was also acquired, and remained a hardwood stand.
 SEAS now manages all 247 acres.

-- The John Flook Dam – began in operation in 1966 to maintain water levels in Portage & Base Line Lakes.
-U-M has granted a limited easement to Washtenaw County Water Resources Commission for areas immediately around the Dam (shown fenced here).
+- The John Flook Dam – began in operation in 1966 to maintain water levels in Portage & Base Line Lakes and managed by the Washtenaw County Water Resources Commission for areas around the Dam.

 - Remnant buildings foundations and old outhouse pit still exist and could be used for project sites.